canonical/snapd/interfaces/builtin/README.md

 ### allow-connection

-The `allow-connection` key is the next key to be evaluated after the snap is allowed to be installed.
-This key controls whether a connection is permitted at all and usually is used to ensure that only “compatible” plugs and slots are connected to each other.
+The `allow-connection` key controls whether a connection is permitted at all and usually is used to ensure that only “compatible” plugs and slots are connected to each other.
 A great example is the content interface, where the following (abbreviated) rule from the base-declaration is used to ensure that a